Quick Details

 Which distilleries are included in the itinerary?

-The tour includes visits to Blair Athol, Glenfiddich, Cardhu, Macallan, Glenmorangie, Balblair, Talisker, and Oban Distillery, along with a visit to the Speyside Cooperage.
+The tour includes visits to Dalwhinnie, Glenfiddich, Cardhu, Macallan, Glenmorangie, Balblair, Talisker, and Oban Distillery, along with a visit to the Speyside Cooperage.

 Is this tour suitable for beginners or only for whisky experts?